 We really benefitted from having both tools installed.
 You can’t count on either of them 100% of the time (for different reasons that we’ll get into), so having a backup was helpful.

-Again, this is mostly a product of the underlying models, but Gemini is most useful when given very precise instructions.
+Again, this is mostly a product of the underlying models and system prompts, but Gemini is most useful when given very precise instructions.
 It’s not as valuable for junior devs or vibe coders, since to get high-quality outputs it you’ll need to understand more complex architectural patterns, and be decent at debugging on your own.
 Any model has this drawback to some extent, but we saw it to a much lesser degree with Claude Code.
 Claude could redirect itself better, especially when a method it was trying didn’t work as well.

 Other users have reported that Gemini doesn’t always complete every task you give it, and sometimes even tries to offload tasks back to the user.